cbcrg/tcoffee/docs/tcoffee_manual.rst

 We encourage you to try all the following examples with your own sequences/structures.
 If you want to try with ours, you can get the material from the example directory of the distribution.
 If you do not know where this file leaves or if you do not have access to it, the simplest thing to do is to:

-1-    download T-Coffee's latest version from www.tcoffee.org (Follow the link to the T-Coffee Home Page)
+1-    download T-Coffee's latest version from www.tcoffee.org (follow the link to the T-Coffee Home Page)

-2-    Download the latest distribution
+2-    download the latest distribution

 3-    gunzip <distrib>.tar.gz